Bradfield House: Interior

 The house contains several remarkable features.
 The Great Hall with an early 16th-century hammerbeam roof, one of the most ornate in Devon, comparable to those at Weare Giffard Hall and Orleigh Court.
 It was repaired in 1860.
 On the wall is linen-fold paneling and a frieze of Renaissance-period heads within square panels.
 Several heraldic shields of members of the Walrond family impaled with the armorials of their wives are painted on the walls.
 The Music Room, as it was called by the Walrond family in 1910, Parlour or "Spanish Room" contains a highly decorated plasterwork ceiling with ribs and pendants and exceptionally elaborately carved woodwork.
 Above the paneling is a frieze of Spanish leather.

 Grounds

 The house is surrounded by parkland which retains many magnificent specimen cedar trees.
-The gate lodge at the entrance to the south drive remains, but is in separate ownership following the 1990s dismemberment of the estate.
 Nearby is the former Home Farm, with a long brick facade pierced by a tall arch leading into the yard.
 A stable block with bell-tower and clock is located to the west of the house.
 In 1875, the Walronds built All Saints Chapel, designed by Hayward, to the east of the house with roadside access, slightly to the south of the eastern entrance gate.